reasonml/reason-react/docs/components.md

 The next thing you might notice looking at this example is the use of hooks (`useState`).
 ReasonReact binds to [all of the hooks that React provides](https://reactjs.org/docs/hooks-intro.html) with only minor API differences.
 Please refer to their excellent documentation for more information on how hooks work and for best practices.

 The differences that you'll notice are mostly around listing dependencies.
-In React they are passed as a heterogeneous array, however, as Reason does not allow elements of different types in an array, a special wrapper `React.Dep` is used to wrap each dependency in the array in a type-safe way.
+In React they are passed as a heterogeneous array, however, as Reason does not allow elements of different types in an array, a special wrapper function `React.dep` is used to type-cast each dependency in the array in a type-safe way.
+(It's type-safe because it's cast into an abstract type `dep` which does not allow any further operations.)

 Accordingly, for example, the two javascript calls: